-In this version of CemGEMS, the user can save the plot frame into PNG format using any screen capture function (In MacOS, for example, activated by Cmd_Shift_4).
-In future versions, a "Save image" button functionality may be added.
+In this version of CemGEMS, the user can save the plot frame into PNG or PDF file using "Export2png" or "Export2pdf" buttons.
+It is also possible to save the plot or another area of web page into PNG format using any screen capture function (In MacOS, for example, activated by Cmd_Shift_4).

 Upon clicking on the "Export2csv" button, the data shown in the table will be exported into a .csv (comma-separated-values) format file located in "Downloads" folder local to your device.
-This file can be imported into Excel, LibreOffice, Numbers or another spreadsheet or plotting program.
+This file can be imported into Excel, LibreOffice, Numbers or any other spreadsheet or plotting program.

 Main workflow sequence¶

 The main workflow of CemGEMS consists of three stages: "Recipe", "Process" and "Plot".
 The image below shows the fully collapsed entries in CemGEMS web app window, where all three stages are visible as three rows of selectors, buttons and other control elements (some controls do not appear before they are actually needed).
-The workflow usually proceeds lef-to-right top-to-bottom.
+The workflow usually proceeds from left to right and from top to bottom.

-Working with a cement recipe and single GEM calculation¶
+Working with a cement recipe and single GEM equilibration¶

-From a provided template by first choosing "New Recipe" in the Recipe selector; cement type in ""Cement Type" selector; data type ("min" for quantities of clinker mineral constituents or "xrf" for clinker composition as chemical XRF analysis data); and entering a name into the "Recipe Name" field.
-Upon activating "Equilibrate Recipe" button, this will fetch a suitable provided recipe template, compute partial equilibrium state, and store the recipe document (both with inputs and results) in your user profile database.
-The Expert-level tutorial page contains details about the provided recipe templates that correspond to several types of cement.
+From a provided template by first choosing: "New Recipe" in the Recipe selector; cement type in "Cement Type" selector; data type ("min" for quantities of clinker mineral constituents or "xrf" for clinker composition as chemical XRF analysis data); and optionally entering a name into the "Recipe Name" field.
+Activation of the "Equilibrate Recipe" button will fetch a suitable provided recipe template, compute partial equilibrium state, and store the recipe document (inputs and results) in your user profile database.
+The Expert-level tutorial page contains more details about the provided recipe templates that cover several types of cement.
 Any inputs can be modified, and the recipe can be re-calculated and updated under the same key at any time.

-By cloning a new recipe from an existing (currently selected) one.
-This is done by clicking on the "Clone" button (looks like two squares with a green eye) in the Recipe row.
+By cloning a new recipe from an existing [currently selected] one.
+This is done by clicking the "Clone" button (looks like two squares with a green eye) in the Recipe row.
 Enter a new recipe name into the appearing field and click "Clone" button, to see the cloned recipe document key selected in the Recipe row.
-The idea of cloning consists in making a copy under a new name and modifying it in some way (the original document remains unchanged and also accessible).
-So, before "Equilibrating Recipe", expand the "InputRecipes" table and make the desired changes.
+The idea of cloning consists in making a copy of the object under a new name and modifying it in some way (the original object remains unchanged and also accessible).
+So, before clicking "Equilibrating Recipe", expand the "InputRecipes" table and make the desired changes.

 The recipe task document can be modified in many ways, as described in other parts of this tutorial.
-The easiest to change is W/B ratio, Temperature, or Pressure.
-In general, the recipe can be explored/edited in the tree-like table at several levels (recipes, materials, constituents, formulae; use triangle control elements on the left-hand side to expand/collapse levels).
-More advanced operations such as deleting or adding formulae, constituents or materials, require the use of a jsoneditor widget as desribed in the Expert level and Redefining recipes tutorial pages.
+The easiest to change are W/B ratio, Temperature, or Pressure.
+In general, the recipe can be explored/edited in the tree-like table at several levels (recipes, materials, constituents, formulae; use triangle control elements on the left-hand side to expand/collapse levels) in either "student" or "expert" view.
+Advanced operations such as deleting or adding formulae, constituents or materials, require the use of a jsoneditor widget, as desribed in the Expert level and Redefining recipes tutorial pages.
 After editing, the recipe is computed/stored by activating the "Equilibrate Recipe" button.

-Any number of new recipes can be created from provided template recipes, described in the recipe templates tutorial page.
-Any existing recipe can be cloned (with all changes done by the user) into another recipe under a different name; any stored recipe can be selected as current; any current recipe can be deleted (in which case any child processes and plots will be deleted too).
+Any number of new recipes can be created from provided template recipes, briefly described in the recipe templates tutorial page.
+Any existing recipe can be cloned (with all changes previously done by the user) into another recipe under a different name; any stored recipe can be selected as current; and any current recipe can be deleted (in which case all its child processes and plots will be deleted too).

 More details about CemGEMS single-recipe operation, recipe editing and re-configuration options can be found in tutorial pages: